The Language of the Qurʾān in the Month of the Qurʾān

 Roadmap for continued training in classical Arabic within the late-classical curriculum.

-In this course, students who wish to engage more deeply will be invited to complete an applied taqrīr analysing a short, unseen passage drawn from within the Farangī Maḥall corpus—a passage that presupposes the principles of ṣarf studied during the course.
+In this course, students who wish to engage more deeply will be invited to complete an applied taqrīr analysing a short, unseen passage drawn from within the Farangī Maḥall corpus—applying the principles of ṣarf studied during the course.

 Recognition

-One exemplary taqrīr will be recognised for its clarity and organisation, and will be granted complimentary enrolment into the year-long full Arabic programme launching after Ramadan.
+One exemplary taqrīr will be recognised for its clarity and organisation and granted complimentary enrolment into the forthcoming year-long Arabic programme.

 Participation in the taqrīr is entirely optional and is intended for students who wish to test and consolidate their understanding.